wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/sponsor-fee-transaction.md

 ## Transaction Fee

-The minimum fee for the sponsor fee transaction is:
+The minimum fee for the Sponsor Fee transaction is:

 * 0.001 WAVES after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
 * 1 WAVES before activation of feature #15.

-If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee increases by 0.004 WAVES.
+If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.

 ## JSON Representation